AshankMe/PythonProjects/README.md

 Central repository for all my Python projects.

 This contains all the small python projects over the time I have spent on python.
-Each folder inside this repo contains 1 or more python files, and a README file with instruction on the program.
+Each folder inside this repository contains 1 or more python files, and a README file with instruction on the program.

 All of these programs are made by me, and no one else.